Restoration Blog

 7. Schedule a Professional Moisture Inspection

+Even with good prevention habits, hidden moisture can still develop.
 At Restoration Now, we use moisture meters and thermal imaging to detect hidden dampness in walls, ceilings, and attics — allowing us to stop mold before it spreads.
+If we find mold, our team handles mold remediation and fixes the moisture problem causing it.

-Call Restoration Now today or schedule a winter mold inspection online — and protect your home before mold takes hold this season.
+Call Restoration Now today or schedule a winter mold inspection online — protect your home before mold takes hold this season.